-This bowl is great for general health, but especially for endurance athletes needing extra carbs to fuel their training.
-The protein added is useful to balance the sugar spike for those sensitive to the carbs in fruit.
-The protein will also help you build and retain muscle mass, and feel more satiated for longer.
+This dragon fruit smoothie bowl is great for supporting overall health but is especially optimal for endurance athletes needing extra carbs to fuel their training.
+The protein powder added to the bowl is helpful in balancing the sugar spike for those sensitive to the carbs in fruit.
+Moreover, it will also help in building and retaining muscle mass, and feel more satiated for longer (check out also my 9 Pegan and high-protein smoothies recipes).

 A tip for the smoothie bowl novice: use the least amount of milk and other liquids possible so the smoothie is thick enough for the garnishes to sit on the top.
 You might even want to put it in the freezer for a bit before topping it!